Learn / Guides / A/B testing guide

 Consider the software's security features and compliance with data privacy laws such as GDPR, CCPA, or HIPAA.
 Ensure your A/B testing software is hosted on a secure platform with adequate safeguards to protect your data and users’ privacy.

-A/B tests tell you which version of your product performs better in terms of conversions, but they don't provide insight into why users behave the way they do.
+A/B tests tell you which version of your website or product performs better in terms of conversions, but they don't provide insight into why users behave the way they do.

 Learn what motivates your users